visual-space/visual-editor/README.md

 ![Visual-editor-teaser](https://github.com/visual-space/visual-editor/blob/develop/example/assets/github/visual-editor-teaser.jpg)

 Visual Editor is a Rich Text editor for [Flutter] originally forked from [Flutter Quill].
 The editor is built around the powerful [Quilljs Delta] document format originally developed by QuillJs.
 Delta documents can be easily converted to JSON, the encoding is easy to read and modify and offers many extensibility options.
-This document explains the reasons [why we forked Quill](https://github.com/visual-space/visual-editor/blob/develop/QUILL_FORK.md) and the improvements that were made.
+This document explains the reasons [why we forked Quill](https://github.com/visual-space/visual-editor/blob/develop/quill-fork.md) and the improvements that were made.
 <p align="center">
   <img src="https://github.com/visual-space/visual-editor/blob/develop/example/assets/github/visual-editor-demo.gif"/>
 </p>

+## Edit Delta Docs In Dart Server
+You can edit delta docs on the server side using `DocumentController`.
+This can come in handy for a couple of scenarios:
+- **SEO** - You can get retrieve the plain text of a delta doc and then render it as a plain old html document using whatever server side technology you desire.
+- **Elastic Search** - If you need to write a search feature for a large number of documents, once again, you will need the plain text server side.
+Again running the visual editor on the server side is super handy.
+- **Coop Editing** - In case you want to implement a master server to compare the edits of multiple users, again you can run doc edits on the dart server itself.

 ## Highlights